SAP/alert-notification-node-client/README.md

 We're always open for improvements!
 If you think the library could be better, please, open an issue and propose your solution as a pull request.
 We will contact you for discussion as soon as possible.

 ### License
 This project is run under the licensing terms of Apache License 2.0.
 The paper could be found in the [LICENSE](https://github.com/sap/alert-notification-node-client/blob/master/LICENSE) file in the top-level directory.
+Detailed information including third-party components and their licensing/copyright information is available via [the REUSE tool](https://api.reuse.software/info/github.com/SAP/alert-notification-node-client).